John Short Larke

 John Short Larke (May 28, 1840 – April 24, 1910) was Canada's first trade commissioner who represented the country in Australia starting in 1895.

 Biography

 John Short Larke was born near Stratton, Cornwall, England, UK.
-At the age of four, he arrived in Oshawa, Ontario with his parents.
+At the age of four, he arrived in Oshawa, Canada West with his parents.
 Between 1865 and 1878, Larke bought out the owners of the Oshawa Vindicator, becoming the sole proprietor of a strongly pro-Conservative newspaper in Oshawa, Ontario.